To build a Birdhouse

 To me, there is a certain magic in the simple act of placing a birdhouse outside and inviting the birds to move in.
 It feels really incredible for me, that it’s possible to hang out a birdhouse and just by simply hanging it out, you may expect birds to find it and to move in (maybe even gratefully).

-Last year, I had the opportunity to observe a Sparrow skillfully maneuvering around the edges of the roof at my parents’ home who live near a forest.
-Watching the Sparrow really gave me a feeling of their remarkable adaptability and intelligence - their ability to explore and to make the most of their surroundings to fulfill their needs.
+Last year, I saw a Sparrow flying around the edges of the roof at my parents’ home who live near a forest.
+Watching the Sparrow really gave me a feeling of their remarkable adaptability and intelligence - their ability to explore and to make the most of their surroundings to fulfill their needs; their ability to fly around, observe, and understand where they could find a cozy spot for themselves and their young.

 Experiencing this warmed my heart and gave me a sense of my connection to the natural world; to me, it emphasised the interplay between humans and nature, how we coexist and that we share the very same spaces around us.

-In this regard also see the articles posted by the New York Times in 2023 (paywall) and by The Audubon Society in the same year about bird’s nests built out of bird-countermeasures and materials thought up to deter birds (see picture below).
-Reading those articles reinforced my feeling of not only living alongside nature but coexisting together ‚with it and the beauty and joy it brings to me.
-Also, to me, it emphasises how collaborating with nature can be beneficial rather than obstructive.
+In this regard also see the incredible articles posted by the New York Times in 2023 (paywall) and by The Audubon Society in the same year about bird’s nests built out of bird-countermeasures and materials thought up to deter birds (see picture below).

 Eurasian Magpie nest constructed with anti-bird spikes, seen in a sugar maple tree in Antwerp, Belgium.
 Photo: Auke-Florian Hiemstra.“Eurasian Magpie nest constructed with anti-bird spikes, seen in a sugar maple tree in Antwerp, Belgium.”
 Photo: Auke-Florian Hiemstra, 2023.
 See link bottom of page.